Let's ride breast cancer into the ground!

 Now here's the scoop:

-for each of the weekends you choose to ride.
+for each day of the weekend you choose to be with us.

-We provide everything but your sleeping quarters and fuel.
+We provide everything but your sleeping quarters, fuel and feed for your horse.

 Count on us for:

-- a safe place to camp (sleep in anything you'd like - trailer, truck camper, tent).
+- a safe place to camp (sleep in anything you'd like - trailer, truck camper, tent ... back seat of your truck).

-There will most likely be pens.
-If there are not, we will have electric fencing that we'll put up for you.
+There are no wooden pens.
+If you don't have panels, we will have electric fencing that we'll put up for you.
 You can also use your trailer as a stall (or tie your horse on the outside of your trailer).
 Each morning, you'll have breakfast and we'll give you a packed lunch for on the trail.
 At the end of the day, dinner will be served back at the grounds.

 If you don't have a trailer and want to come anyway, give us a call.
 We will see if we can find a trailer with an open stall for you.
 You'll have to bring a tent and you'll be expected to share the cost of fuel for the rig that is giving you a lift.